Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-92-the-raging-storm.md

 The way he smiled at her approach got her heart fluttering.
 What a stupid way to feel at the end of the world…

-“Hey.”
+"Hey."

-“Hey.”
+"Hey."

-“Quiet night so far?”
+"Quiet night so far?"

-“Don’t jinx it,” he warned, selected one of the coffees she’d brought out, and sipped it with a momentary expression of pure bliss.
-“Oh, man…”
+"Don’t jinx it," he warned, selected one of the coffees she’d brought out, and sipped it with a momentary expression of pure bliss.
+"Oh, man…"

 Olivia grinned at him, then handed out the rest of the drinks.
 Most of them thanked her quietly and went back to their spot to watch for movement.

-“I heard what sounded like a battle, earlier…” she commented, once they were alone-ish again.
+"I heard what sounded like a battle, earlier…" she commented, once they were alone-ish again.

-“Yeah.
+"Yeah.
 More desperate folks thinking maybe they can storm a jump array and get off-world somewhere.
-Poor bastards.”
+Poor bastards."

-“What do they think’s waiting for them on the other side?”
+"What do they think’s waiting for them on the other side?"
 Olivia wondered.
-“It’s not like the people on the far end will be like *‘oh, welcome.
-No, we don’t care you just shot your way through, come on in, make yourselves at home.’”*
+"It’s not like the people on the far end will be like *‘oh, welcome.
+No, we don’t care you just shot your way through, come on in, make yourselves at home.’"*

-“You already know the answer to that,” Lucas replied, softly.
+"You already know the answer to that," Lucas replied, softly.

-“...Yeah.”
+"...Yeah."
 Olivia sighed.
 The plan began and ended with *‘get to the jump array and leave Earth.’* It had no depth, no thought to it…it was the thrashing of a frantic animal in a live trap, looking for a way out.

 She hated thoughts like that.
 She hated thinking of people as animals.
 Not when they could be so much *more.*

-“If it’s any consolation…” Lucas said, after a moment, “nobody got hurt.
+"If it’s any consolation…" Lucas said, after a moment, "nobody got hurt.
 They attacked the Garden Program array this time.
 The Entity….I dunno how that thing works exactly, but I guess it just turned on the forcefields and ignored ‘em.
-They shot it up for a bit until they either ran out of ammo or got the hint that the shields weren’t coming down, and dispersed.”
+They shot it up for a bit until they either ran out of ammo or got the hint that the shields weren’t coming down, and dispersed."

-“Well…that’s good, I guess,” Olivia conceded, and decided maybe this Entity thing was okay after all.
+"Well…that’s good, I guess," Olivia conceded, and decided maybe this Entity thing was okay after all.
 She’d been worrying a lot about putting so much faith in a weird machine swarm from space, even if it was kinda-sorta human in a way?

 That had been the weirdest *Laid Bare* ever.
 Briefly, guiltily, she thought of the full collection of those she had saved to the tablet under her bed, and what the nuns would say if they found out.

 …Though come to think of it, they probably already knew and chose not to say anything.
 Especially Sister Lucille, who’d already had to give some of the refugee kids The Talk, and a couple of the older ones a rather *sterner* talk.

-“Yeah.
-Say what you like about the freaky AI, but at least it’s got restraint.”
+"Yeah.
+Say what you like about the freaky AI, but at least it’s got restraint."
 Lucas drained his coffee and set the mug down.
-“Though, actually, why are we still calling it freaky and weird and stuff?
+"Though, actually, why are we still calling it freaky and weird and stuff?
 It’s here to help, right?
-Kinda ungrateful of us.”
+Kinda ungrateful of us."

-“You’re the one who said it, not me,” Olivia pointed out.
-Lucas just gave her a knowing look. “...okay, yeah, I was thinking it.”
+"You’re the one who said it, not me," Olivia pointed out.
+Lucas just gave her a knowing look. "...okay, yeah, I was thinking it."

-“Everyone is.
-Poor thing’s helpful, honest, peaceful, it’s doing a heckuva lot to save lives, but people are still like *‘it’s something out of a horror movie!’* We should be nicer to it.”
+"Everyone is.
+Poor thing’s helpful, honest, peaceful, it’s doing a heckuva lot to save lives, but people are still like *‘it’s something out of a horror movie!’* We should be nicer to it."

-“Agreed,” Olivia nodded.
+"Agreed," Olivia nodded.

-“...You get one of its tickets yet?”
+"...You get one of its tickets yet?"
 Lucas asked.

-“Uh, not yet.”
+"Uh, not yet."

-“Why not?
-You’re a good person, you deserve to live…”
+"Why not?
+You’re a good person, you deserve to live…"

 Olivia shrugged noncommittally.
-“From what I hear, it’s a use-it-or-lose it, you show up when your number’s called or you lose your spot system.
-And I’ve got the kids to help here.”
+"From what I hear, it’s a use-it-or-lose it, you show up when your number’s called or you lose your spot system.
+And I’ve got the kids to help here."

-“I guess, but….don’t do some stupid noble thing and stay here forever, okay?”
+"I guess, but….don’t do some stupid noble thing and stay here forever, okay?"

-“You either.”
+"You either."

-“...right.”
+"...right."

-“I mean it,” Olivia said.
-“You guys are all out here risking your necks to keep them safe, you deserve a ticket just as much as I do.”
+"I mean it," Olivia said.
+"You guys are all out here risking your necks to keep them safe, you deserve a ticket just as much as I do."

 Lucas’ smile was a small, embarrassed thing, and he scratched awkwardly at the back of his neck while trying to cover for it by looking menacingly out into the dark for threats. *Adorable.*

-“...Hey, uh,” he cleared his throat suddenly.
-“My shift’s nearly up…”
+"...Hey, uh," he cleared his throat suddenly.
+"My shift’s nearly up…"

-“It is?”
+"It is?"

-“I shifted things around a bit.
+"I shifted things around a bit.
 I was thinkin’...I’ve still got Netflix.
 And a box of Cheez-Its.
-If there’s, uh, a movie you wanna watch or something...”
+If there’s, uh, a movie you wanna watch or something..."

 It was simultaneously the meagrest and the most *enticing* date offer Olivia had ever had.
-“I’d love to,” she said, instantly.
-“I’ll bring the bottle of wine I’ve been saving.”
+"I’d love to," she said, instantly.
+"I’ll bring the bottle of wine I’ve been saving."

 Belatedly she realized he was probably a cold beer kinda guy, but he was far too practical, and much too busy being delighted, to even think of complaining.
 He grinned and nodded eagerly.
-“Sounds perfect, uh.
+"Sounds perfect, uh.
 Yeah.
-Anything particular you wanna, uh…?”
+Anything particular you wanna, uh…?"

-“Something…nice,” Olivia decided.
-“Hopeful, you know?”
+"Something…nice," Olivia decided.
+"Hopeful, you know?"

-“...I have just the thing.”
+"...I have just the thing."

 As it turned out, he really did.
 Olivia ran back to the shelter with the coffee mugs, cleaned up, grabbed her wine box, met him back at the barricade where his replacement was giving him an embarrassing amount of encouraging grin, and…